praetorian-inc/ADFSRelay/README.md

 This repository includes two utilities NTLMParse and ADFSRelay.
 NTLMParse is a utility for decoding base64-encoded NTLM messages and printing information about the underlying properties and fields within the message.
 Examining these NTLM messages is helpful when researching the behavior of a particular NTLM implementation.
 ADFSRelay is a proof of concept utility developed while researching the feasibility of NTLM relaying attacks targeting the ADFS service.
 This utility can be leveraged to perform NTLM relaying attacks targeting ADFS.

-TODO: Reference and link to the published blog post

 # NTLMParse Usage

 To use the NTLMParse utility you simply need to pass a Base64 encoded message to the application and it will decode the relevant fields and structures within the message.
 The snippet given below shows the expected output of NTLMParse when it is invoked: